ASLeonard/pangenome_summer_school/slides/lecture_5.md

            ^
 ```

+Now, we add in sequencing errors and assembly gets even harder.

 ---

 # Genome assembly — Theory

 Various theoretical arguments for how much sequencing coverage is needed to "guarantee" we can reassemble the genome correctly.

+. . .

+In short, long+accurate+high coverage is the best.

 ---